Sirtsu55/Vulray/README.md

 ## Introduction
 Vulray is a library to simplify Vulkan Raytracing.
 This library is meant for people wanting to dip their hands into Vulkan Raytracing without any worries of writing boilerplate code for Acceleration Structure, SBT, Descriptors, Pipelines, etc.
 Using the library does precede some basic understanding of Vulkan objects.
 ## Features
 - Creating Vulkan Device & Instance  (~20LoC) ✅
 - Bottom Level Acceleration Build/Update: ✅
 - Top Level Acceleration Build/Update: ✅
 - BLAS Compaction: ✅
 - Ray Tracing Pipeline Creation: ✅
+- Pipeline Libraries: ✅
 - SBT Creation/Update: ✅
 - Descriptor Set Creation/Update (Descriptor Buffer Extension): ✅
 - Buffer/Image Creation: ✅